pyrsuit/pyrsuit-dev-blog/src/lib/blog/a_cookbook_for_a_weather_station_part_1.md

 ## Up next

 In the next part, I’ll dive into my `Rust`-based logger and share how it works.
-S

 Stay tuned, Pyrsuers! 🐍